-The Ontario Clinical (Practical) Examinations fees are set out in the College by-laws and are nonrefundable.
-Exam fees must be paid in full by credit card (Visa or MasterCard), by cheque or by money order made payable to "The College of Naturopaths of Ontario".
+The Ontario Clinical (Practical) Examinations fees are set out in the College by-laws and are non-refundable.
+Exam fees must be paid in full by credit card (Visa or MasterCard), by cheque or by money order made payable to "The College of Naturopaths of Ontario" (no acronyms or abbreviations, as this will result in payment being returned to you).
 Payment must be received by the College by the exam registration deadline.
-A \$35 nonsufficient funds (NSF) fee will be charged for any returned or refused payment due to insufficient funds.
+A \$35 nonsufficient funds (NSF) fee will be charged for any returned cheques due to insufficient funds.